amir-yahalom/moduli/README.md

   }
 }
  ```
+<h4>Groups</h4>
+ Group is a way to define multiple modules (which have similar configurations) in a single json property.<br>
+ By default, all group modules will inherit configurations from the group.
+In addition, every module can override or add configuration, using <b>inline config</b> (see below).

 <h3>moduli.initInjector(projectBasePath, modulesConfig) : promise</h3>
 This method should be called before any other call to moduli.<br>
 It will reset moduli config, according to the given input: